 2) Placid Backwaters of Kerala

 Besides the sobriquet of “God’s own Country”, the other popular phrase associated with Kerala, specifically, Alleppey is “Venice of the east”.
 The reason for the same are the gorgeous, serene backwaters of Kerala.
 The 900 km wide stretch of these regions is bound to excite any visitor.
 An idyllic honeymoon setting for young couples, a photographer’s paradise for the shutterbugs, a kayaking paradise for the adventure lovers, a foodie’s delight with its spread of freshwater cuisine, a birder’s heaven with this colorful winged beauties ….the list goes on.
 Among the popular destinations for backwaters of Kerala, I have been to only Alleppey and have totally loved it for reasons cited in this post.
 I sure would love trying out Kumarakom the next time I go there.
 Or Kochi or even the lesser known Ashtamudi and Kumbalgini.

 2) Hills of Kerala

 Be it any month of the year, the hills of Kerala greet you with their lush green color, enchanting waterfalls and crystal lakes.
 These can never be boring, for there is just so much to do.
 It is not just the nature lovers who will love the hills of Kerala, but also, the adrenaline seekers.
 From hiking trails to rappelling and rock climbing, each hill town has something unique to offer.
 Thekkady is one place that will be dear to me – with a winding drive that took me along the stunning views and gorgeous cascades.
+A weekend in Thekkady is quite a refreshing affair.
 I loved walking around the tiny town, hopping into its small shops and discovering the joys of staying in the hills.